By Paul Kaiser, M.D.

 While anyone can experience a TIA, certain factors can increase your risk, including:

 - High cholesterol

-One of the most important treatments for stroke is a drug called a drug called t-PA (tissue plasminogen activator).
-However, t-PA can only be administered within three hours of the onset of symptoms.
-The drug can prevent lingering disabilities in patients with ischemic stroke.
+In the case of a full-blown stroke, one of the most important treatments is a drugcalled t-PA (tissue plasminogen activator).
+However, t-PA can only be injected within three hours of the onset of symptoms.
+The drug can prevent lingering disabilities in patients with a certain type of stroke.